Swayam-Prakash-Bhuyan/SREDailyChallenge/challenge15.md

 **MTU Mismatch**
 Set MTU on one interface to 1400 and the other to 900.
 Try large file transfer with scp.
-👉 Mimics: “Packets drop due to MTU mismatch in VPN tunnels.”
+👉 Mimics: "Packets drop due to MTU mismatch in VPN tunnels."

 **Solution:**